Top of the page

 The low-FODMAP diet can help you figure out what foods to avoid.
 And it can help you find foods that are easier to digest.

-This diet can help with symptoms of some digestive diseases.
+This diet can help with IBS symptoms.
 But it's not a cure.
 You will still need to manage your condition.

 At first, you won't eat any high-FODMAP foods for a few weeks.